Optimization landscapes of variational quantum algorithms: Introduction

-Previous studies have shown that the presence of FTs is often associated with parameter insufficiency~\cite{Kiani2020,Wierichs2020,Riveradean2021} and as the parameter number increases, FTs are expected to gradually disappear~\cite{Lee2021,Larocca2023}.
-Remarkably, for the $M=1$ case, the optimization landscape can be devoid of FTs under certain assumptions~\cite{Rabitz2004,Rabitz2005,Wu2007, Russell2017}.
-This trap-free property is foundational to the optimism in optimal quantum control~\cite{Ho2006}.
-However, it is much less explored for the general $M>1$ case and remains an open question whether FTs can be completely avoided under the same assumptions as those in the $M=1$ case, except that it is believed that FTs tend to gradually disappear with the growth of the parameter number~\cite{Larocca2023}.
+For the special case $M =1$, a key observation from prior work is that the structure of the landscape depends crucially on the number of tunable parameters.
+When the parameter number $N$ is small, the presence of FTs is a generic property~\cite{Kiani2020,Wierichs2020,Riveradean2021}.
+As $N$ increase, FTs are expected to gradually disappear~\cite{Lee2021,Larocca2023}.
+Remarkably, under certain assumptions, the optimization landscape can be free of FTs ~\cite{Rabitz2004,Rabitz2005,Wu2007,Russell2017}.
+This trap-free property underpins much of the optimism in quantum optimal control~\cite{Ho2006} and suggests that gradient-based optimizers can reliably find global optima in such settings.
+In contrast, it is much less explored for $M>1$ and especially remains an open question whether FTs can be completely avoided under the same assumptions as those in the single-term case.

-In this work, we study the optimization landscape of the objective function~(\ref{fun1}), by presenting a complete framework to analyze critical features of optimization landscapes under Assumptions~\ref{assm1} and~\ref{assm2}, Particularly, necessary and sufficient conditions are derived in Theorem~\ref{theo1} to identify all critical points on the landscape and in Theorem~\ref{theo2} to classify them as local maxima, minima, or saddles, naturally generalizing Refs.~\cite{Wu2008,Ge2021} from $M=1$ to $M\geq 1$.
-Importantly, the first- and second-order derivative information obtained within this framework are helpful not only for designing optimization strategies on the Riemannian manifold, but also offer practical guidance for updating parameters in Euclidean geometry~\cite{Wiersema2023}.
+In this work, we study the optimization landscape of the objective function~(\ref{fun1}), by presenting a complete framework to analyze critical features of optimization landscape under Assumption~\ref{assm1} and~\ref{assm2}.
+Particularly, we provide necessary and sufficient conditions to identify all critical points and to further classify them as local minima, maxima, or saddles, naturally generalizing Ref.~\cite{Wu2008} from $M=1$ to $M\geq 1$.
+Importantly, the first- and second-order derivative information obtained within this framework is helpful not only for designing optimization strategies on the Riemannian manifold, but also offers practical guidance for updating parameters in Euclidean geometry~\cite{Wiersema2023}.

-Then, an explicit example is constructed in Eq.~(\ref{opt1}) to show the possibility of FTs emerging on the landscape for $M>1$ and further generalized to a class of optimization problems.
-A necessary and sufficient condition is obtained in Theorem~\ref{theo3} to identify FTs among a set of special critical points termed reconcilable, as well as a geometric interpretation.
+Then, an explicit example is constructed in Eq.~(\ref{opt1}) to show the possibility of FTs emerging on the landscape for $M>1$, revealing the fundamental difference between the landscape topologies in regimes $M=1$ and $M>1$.
+Furthermore, a necessary and sufficient condition is obtained in Theorem~\ref{theo3} to identify FTs among a set of special critical points termed simultaneous, as well as a geometric interpretation.
 It implies that the presence of FTs cannot be solely attributed to insufficiency of tunable parameters, and also provides a negative answer to the above open question, which is surprisingly different from the $M=1$ case.